posted by Eric Ward on November 8, 2013, at 10.09 am EST

 The two queries below are identical.
 The first query is

 what is yahoo’s current stock price? (live result http://goo.gl/2dU4fJ)

 As you can see, Google answered it for me directly, stating the sources as

 Google Finance – Yahoo Finance – MSN Money

-The second query changes nothing but the company name from yahoo to twitter, as follows
+The second search changes nothing but the company name from Yahoo to Twitter, as follows

 what is twitter’s current stock price? (live result http://goo.gl/BMsbcd)